How to Cope With Work Deadlines

 Healthy Work-Life Balance

 Take time out from your work environment.
 Make sure you plan social activities and exercise into your busy life schedule.
-This will help keep work pressures to a minimum and make it easier for you to cope with work deadlines.
+This will help keep work pressures to a minimum and make it easier to cope with work deadlines.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.